Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 Every modification program requires a complete loss mitigation application.
 The standard package includes: most recent pay stubs or profit-and-loss statement for self-employed borrowers, two years of federal tax returns, two to three months of bank statements, a hardship letter explaining the cause of delinquency and current situation, and a completed borrower response package (the servicer's standard form).
 Incomplete applications are returned — losing weeks in the process.
 A professional ensures the application is complete and submitted correctly the first time.

 The optimal modification window is before the complaint is filed — when dual tracking protections are strongest and no court deadlines exist.
-Modification can continue after the complaint is filed if the homeowner has filed a timely response.
-During Wisconsin's 12-month redemption period after judgment, modification is still technically possible but requires lender agreement in a judicial context where the sale date is already set.
+Modification can continue after the complaint is filed if the homeowner has filed a timely response under Wis.
+Stat. § 846.10.
+During the post-judgment redemption period under Wis.
+Stat. § 846.101 — 6 months for post-April 27, 2016 mortgages or 12 months for pre-2016 mortgages — modification is still possible but requires lender agreement in an active judicial context.
+Under Wis.
+Stat. § 846.165, the sheriff's sale must be confirmed by the court before title transfers, and the lender may seek a deficiency judgment at that confirmation hearing — a modification that prevents the sale eliminates both the sale and any deficiency exposure.
 Earlier action produces better outcomes.

 Disclaimer: This article is for informational purposes only and does not constitute legal or financial advice.
 Mortgage Options Network is operated by Pipeline Harbor Digital LLC.
 We connect homeowners with experienced mortgage relief professionals who can help evaluate their options.